hayate891/VRTK/DOCUMENTATION.md

 ### Event Payload

- * `uint controllerIndex` - The index of the controller doing the interaction.
+ * `VRTK_ControllerReference controllerReference` - The reference to the controller doing the interaction.
  * `GameObject target` - The GameObject of the interactable object that is being interacted with by the controller.

 ### Example